Meg Nowak Borrego, Ph.D. Email & Phone Number

 Administered a diverse, co-educational hall of 400 graduate and undergraduate students.
 Supervised 11 undergraduate resident assistants and 1 graduate student.
 Organized, planned, instructed, and evaluated course for new resident assistants.
 Planned, implemented, and evaluated educational, cultural, and social programs.
 Instructor for career development and leadership courses.
 Completed Internships during graduate school at Saint Mary of the Woods College and Hulman Institute of Technology.

-Meg Nowak Borrego, Ph.D.
-Skills
+Meg Nowak Borrego, Ph.D. education

-Frequently Asked Questions about Meg Nowak Borrego, Ph.D.
+Frequently asked questions about Meg Nowak Borrego, Ph.D.

 What company does Meg Nowak Borrego, Ph.D. work for?

-Meg Nowak Borrego, Ph.D. works for Framingham State University
+Meg Nowak Borrego, Ph.D. works for Framingham State University.

 What is Meg Nowak Borrego, Ph.D.'s email address?

-What is Meg Nowak Borrego, Ph.D.'s direct phone number?
+Where is Meg Nowak Borrego, Ph.D. based?

 What schools did Meg Nowak Borrego, Ph.D. attend?